nicehcy2/SurvivalGameWithUnity/README.md

 # SurvivalGameByUnity

-This repository is the first survival game made with Unity 2022.2.1f1 and Visual Studio 2022 version.
+This repository manages the "Undead Survival" game made with Unity 2022.2.18f1 and Visual Studio 2022 version.

-The project starts on January 31th and s until March.
+The project started on January 31th 2022 and ended on August 12th 2023.